aidandomondon/Pruning-Project/README.md

 With many CNNs employing multiple different convolutions, and with each kernel spanning two dimensions, the storage requirements can blow up.
 Thus, it is a natural desire to want to reduce the number of parameters needed while maintaining the model's accuracy.

 We call the individual entries of each kernel in the model "weights".
-We consider the problem of choosing 0.01\% of the model's weights to set to 0.
+We consider the problem of choosing 0.01% of the model's weights to set to 0.
 An informed way of doing so would be to choose based on some metric that identifies "unimportant" weights.

-***

 ## Project Description

 In this project, we consider one such metric, rather simply, the magnitude of the weight.

-We prune (set to 0) the weights in the bottom 0.01\% of all weights in the model when ranked by magnitude, as these weights should be the 0.01\% least impactful.
+We prune (set to 0) the weights in the bottom 0.01% of all weights in the model when ranked by magnitude, as these weights should be the 0.01% least impactful.

 To evaluate the usefulness of this metric, we must perform pruning with it on a concrete example problem.
 We consider the problem of classifying images from the Fashion-MNIST dataset ([Xiao et al, 2017](https://arxiv.org/abs/1708.07747)).
-The Fashion-MNIST dataset is a set of 70,000 $28 \times 28$ images, each depicting one article of clothing that falls into one of 10 categories.
+The Fashion-MNIST dataset is a set of 70,000 28 $\times$ 28 images, each depicting one article of clothing that falls into one of 10 categories.

-***

 ## Results